Syllabus

 Labs

-There will be a total of eleven labs throughout the semester, submitted through a combination of PrairieLearn and Canvas.
-Each lab will have two components, a model and a report.
-Information and instructions can be found on the lab policy page of the course website:
+There will be a total of eleven lab assignments throughout the semester, submitted through PrairieLearn.
+There are two types of labs: - six labs where you develop a model - five labs where you write a report.
+Information and instructions can be found on the lab policy page of the course website.

 Exams

-There will be three exams throughout the semester taken at the Computer-Based Testing Facility (CBTF).
-Information (including dates and times) and instructions can be found on the exam policy page of the course website:
+There will be three exams throughout the semester, which will be administered via PrairieTest at the Computer-Based Testing Facility (CBTF).
+Instructions and more information (including dates and times) can be found on the exam policy page of the course website.

 Course Communication